GAZ Volga: GAZ-31105 (2004–2009)

 GAZ-31105 was a second stage of the GAZ-3110's modernisation, though the designation was applied to cars produced from January 2004, the mechanical features were introduced almost a year earlier, and certain external ones were available in separate batches as standard or optional in others.

 Limited production models

-GAZ-3105 Volga (1992-1996)
+GAZ-3105 Volga (1992–1996)

-During the late 1980s GAZ developed a concept car for a future replacement for both the business -3102 Volga and the luxury limousine GAZ-14 Chaika.
+During the late 1980s GAZ developed a concept car for a future replacement for both the executive car -3102 Volga and the luxury limousine GAZ-14 Chaika.
 However the resulting GAZ-3105, which was never to be part of the Volga family, as it would be produced on the Chaika's conveyor (presently still used for the -3102) due to the economic problems never reached production.

+GAZ-3103/3104 Volga (1997)

+The next model was meant to be a cheaper replacement for 3105.
+The car was revealed at MIAS-1998 where it received the Design-98 award.
+To make the car shorter the engine was moved further in which resulted in car getting an extended asymmetric gear carter on the left side.
+The interior design was inspired by Audi, despite the car being an economy model it was large and was equipped with various electronics.
+It was planned to assemble two trims, 3103 with front-wheel drive and 3104 with all-wheel drive.
+Only a small number of cars was made since the economic situation didn't allow a full-scale production.

-GAZ-3111 Volga (1998-2004)
+GAZ-3111 Volga (1998–2004)

-The GAZ-3111 was scheduled to launch in 2000, but the factory's new owner Oleg Deripaska, was unimpressed with the vehicle visually and once again, the high price of the car prevented any interest to sales, as a result only 428 cars were built as part of the pre-production batch.
+The GAZ-3111 was scheduled to launch in 2000, but the factory's new owner Oleg Deripaska was unimpressed with the vehicle visually and once again, the high price of the car prevented any interest to sales.
+As a result, only 428 cars were built as part of the pre-production batch.

+GAZ-3115 Volga (2003)

+With Moskvitch going bankrupt in 2002 Russia was left without any domestic D-segment cars.
+GAZ decided to fill in the gap on the market by developing the GAZ-3115.
+The car was the smallest in the Volga family, it had sharper design and a multi-link independent rear suspension.
+The car had disc brakes and ABS but lacked any other electronic safety systems and automatic transmission to cut the cost.
+GAZ direction expected car price to be around $9000-$10000 however soon it began to doubt weather the model an compete with European cars or not.
+Eventually the production was cancelled in favor of truck assembly.